+The Digital Service Squad team at Chatham-Kent Economic Development and the Small Business Centre, in partnership with WEtech Alliance, are proud to present a series of digital training events for local businesses.
 The events, which are running over the course of February and March, will visit different towns across Chatham-Kent and help businesses owners and entrepreneurs learn how to take advantage of a variety of online tools.

 The world is changing.
 Small businesses must think about how to promote online, use e-commerce, and streamline their processes with digital tools to stay competitive.
 Over the past four months, the Chatham-Kent Economic Development Digital Service Squad (DSS) has been out in the community helping businesses one-on-one improve their digital footprint.
 The new education sessions are designed to help provide answers to some of the most frequently asked questions.
 These sessions offered include: